RajinTech/HOM/README.md

   Allows a user to view a listing
   Allows a user to edit/delete a listing

-Is not responsive, Works best with Macbook Air on a particular zoom level
+Is not responsive, best viewed with Macbook Air on fullscre a zoom level of 150%